vegardalvsaker/react-tutorial/README.md

 ```

 ## Rendering several JSX-elements (html-tags)
 _When rendering more than one element, you need to render them inside a `<div>`-tag.
-A React component's return statement may not have several JSX-elements (HTML) in the same level.
+A React component's return statement may not have several JSX-elements (HTML) in the first level.
 For example, this is __not__ valid:_
 ```javascript
 return(